 Business Intelligence Can Make Government Agencies More Agile

-The COVID-19 pandemic has put huge amounts of pressure on government healthcare agencies across the country.
-State agencies were often trying to navigate multiple major disruptions at once, including the shift to virtual work, using federal emergency funds efficiently, and serving communities that were in crisis.
+The COVID-19 pandemic put massive pressure on government healthcare agencies across the country.
+State agencies had to navigate multiple major disruptions at once, including the shift to virtual work; use federal emergency funds efficiently; and serve communities in crisis.

 Unfortunately, many agencies quickly discovered they simply were not prepared to absorb all these changes.
-They were inefficient at hiring, struggled to upgrade technology, and couldn’t process data quickly enough to keep up with community trends.
+Their hiring processes were inefficient, their technology was outdated, and the speed of the pandemic outpaced their ability to process data quickly enough to keep up with community trends.

 Share: